LlamaEdge/sd-api-server/README.md

 This project is a RESTful API server that provides image generation and editing services based on Stable Diffusion models.
 The APIs are compatible with OpenAI APIs of [image generation and editing](https://platform.openai.com/docs/api-reference/images).

+> [!NOTE]
+> The project is still under active development.
+The existing features still need to be improved and more features will be added in the future.

 ## Quick Start

 ### Setup